oisinmcl1/TrojanTech/GetPaloAltoAPI/readme.txt

 https://docs.paloaltonetworks.com/pan-os/11-1/pan-os-panorama-api

+Usage

+Convert your password to base64 beforehand.

+.\getPaloAPI.ps1 -username 'admin' -encodedPassword 'base64_encoded_password'

-This script is mainly used to refrence back to for other projects,
+This script is mainly used to refrence back to for other projects

 Oisín Mc Laughlin
 16/07/2024